buley/personal/src/content/learning.md

 # Learning

-> *“It is impossible for a man to learn what he thinks he already knows.” — Epictetus*
+> *“It is impossible for a man to learn what he thinks he already knows.” -- Epictetus*

 > *"The more that you read, the more things you will know.
-The more that you learn, the more places you'll go." — Dr. Seuss*
+The more that you learn, the more places you'll go." -- Dr. Seuss*

-*Learning isn't about collecting information—it's about building capabilities.
+*Learning isn't about collecting information--it's about building capabilities.
 Knowledge is only valuable when it enhances execution.*

-I don't learn for the sake of learning—I learn to **master, to apply, and to evolve.**
+I don't learn for the sake of learning--I learn to **master, to apply, and to evolve.**

 My approach to knowledge acquisition is systematic, deliberate, and focused on practical application.